Superintendent of Public Instruction of Wisconsin

-The Superintendent of Public Instruction, sometimes referred to as the State Superintendent of Schools, is a constitutional officer within the executive branch of the Wisconsin state government, and acts as the executive head of the Department of Public Instruction.
-Twenty-eight individuals have held the office of Superintendent of Public Instruction since statehood.
+The superintendent of public instruction, sometimes referred to as the state superintendent of schools, is a constitutional officer within the executive branch of the Wisconsin state government and head of the Department of Public Instruction.
+Twenty-eight individuals have held the office since statehood.
 The incumbent is Jill Underly.

 Election and term of office

-The Superintendent of Public Instruction is elected by the people of Wisconsin on a nonpartisan statewide ballot on the first Tuesday in April during the spring election, six months after each presidential election and at the same time as Justices of the Supreme Court are elected.
-Upon election and qualification, the State Superintendent-elect takes office for a four-year term on the first Monday of July next succeeding.
-Prior to 1902 however, the State Superintendent was elected on a partisan ballot in the same manner as the Secretary of State, State Treasurer, and Attorney General.
-Likewise, before ratification of a constitutional amendment in November 1982, the State Superintendent was elected to a two-year term.
-There is no limit to the number of terms a State Superintendent may hold.
+The superintendent of public instruction is elected by the people of Wisconsin on a nonpartisan statewide ballot on the first Tuesday in April during the spring election, six months after each presidential election and at the same time as Justices of the Supreme Court are elected.
+Upon election and qualification, the state superintendent-elect takes office for a four-year term on the first Monday of July next succeeding.
+Prior to 1902 however, the state superintendent was elected on a partisan ballot in the same manner as the secretary of state, state treasurer, and attorney general.
+Likewise, before ratification of a constitutional amendment in November 1982, the state superintendent was elected to a two-year term.
+There is no limit to the number of terms a state superintendent may hold.

-In the event of a vacancy in the office of the Superintendent of Public Instruction, the Governor may appoint a replacement to fill the remainder of the term.
-The State Superintendent may also be removed from office through an impeachment trial.
+In the event of a vacancy in the office, the governor may appoint a replacement to fill the remainder of the term.
+The state superintendent may also be removed from office through an impeachment trial.